RWLPedal/music-pcbs/README.md

 * **Components**
   * *Indicator LED* - All boards include the LED and LEDR onboard.
 They can simply be omitted if you would prefer to populate these offboard.
   * *ICs* - Always positioned with pin 1 at the upper left (this means the IC notch will be facing the top of the PCB).
-  * *Electrolyic capacitors* - leads are positioned consistently across the entire PCB (ie, all negative leads might be facing the bottom, right, etc - according to the board).
+  * *Electrolytic capacitors* - leads are positioned consistently across the entire PCB (ie, all negative leads might be facing the bottom, right, etc - according to the board).
 * **Label/Silkscreen**
   * All input/output pads labeled with name on both front and back of the PCB.
 This is to prevent the most common source of errors I've encountered when I am testing/populating a PCB (connecting wires to the wrong pads).
   * All controls (potentiometers/switches) are labeled with name and value on front and back of the PCB.
 This is to prevent the second most common source of errors when I am populating a PCB (getting the potentiometer values mixed up).
 Having the name populated on the back allows easy reference when using a test platform to audition the PCB outside of a box, without needing to refer to the documentation.